Ateeksh/Nexus_hackathon_project/README.md

 The AI-powered chatbot offers round-the-clock support, providing users with health advice, fitness tips, and answers to their queries.
 It enhances accessibility by making professional-level guidance available to all users.

 ## User Instructions
+Register, Use the same details to log in. then use the multitude of features

 ## Theme Alignments
 This project directly supports UNSDG Goal 3 by addressing key health challenges such as physical inactivity, poor nutrition, and inadequate sleep.
 The platform empowers individuals to take control of their health through user-friendly tools and actionable insights, fostering sustainable and holistic well-being.
 The average fitness application can cost around 4000 - 12000 rupess and our product provides similar features at a much cheaper rate.